4 effective tips to improve cross-functional collaboration

 Lynda Gratton and Tamara Erickson, for HBR, quote a specific case in which the BBC employed more than 100 teams that worked on the 2006 World Cup, working from promotions to the news.
 Despite the chance of confusion, Gratton and Erickson noted that the BBC “teams scored among the highest in our sample concerning the clarity with which members viewed their own roles and the roles of others.
 Every team was composed of specialists who had deep expertise in their given function, and each person had a clearly defined role”.

 Large and complex companies can have equally complex leadership structures.
-As these companies begin adopting more cross-functional working processes, it’s likely that the very same teams mimic these complex team structures as managers and functional experts begin populating these cross-communicative teams.
+As these companies begin adopting more cross-functional working processes, it’s likely that the very same teams mimic these complex team structures as managers and functional experts begin populating these cross-functional teams.

 Confusion can arise here, though, as leaders begin overlapping and working on different projects and end up not understanding who to go to for key information and decision-making.
 Tabrizi notes that having accountable leaders for each function can help empower decision-making and information.
 With a designated Single Point of Contact (also called “SPOC”), teams have a clear understanding of their go-to-person if they have any questions.

 This can help mid-level managers better understand what project key aspects are to make information much more readily available to functional roles that require data to move forward.
 Tabrizi discusses a specific situation where at “IBM Global Services, for instance, there are occasions when mid-level managers step in with the authority to make decisions.
-At IBM, mid-level managers also serve as the first line of defense for cross-functional escalation issues.
+At IBM, mid-level managers also serve as the first line of defense for cross-functional escalation issues.”

 It’s easy to forget that companies can work together in more ways than one.
 By leveraging the perspectives of others, you can better create more innovative and efficient solutions than you would have had worked independently of other departments.
 As Paul Leinwand, Cesare Mainardi and Art Kleiner note in their article for HBR,